psksvp/espresso-ab-1.0/readme.md

 See below for an example input and output from espresso.

 ~~~
-the pla for minterm List(0, 1, 3, 7, 8, 9, 11, 15) with 4 predicates (p0 ,p1, p2, p3) looks like below. .e indicates the end of input and output.
+The pla for minterm List(0, 1, 3, 7, 8, 9, 11, 15) with 4 predicates (p0 ,p1, p2, p3) looks like below. .e indicates the end of input and output.

       -----------------------------
       .i 4